-In the early 2000s, eThekwini recognised that the living conditions of the rural population needed to improve, but there was insufficient water for agricultural activities and tap water was scarce and too costly.
+In the early 2000s, eThekwini recognised the need to improve the living conditions of the rural communities through the development of food gardens.
+However, water for irrigation was limited and tap water too costly to use for this purpose.

-Rain water harvesting tanks were installed to collect water for irrigation purposes.
+Rain water harvesting tanks were therefore installed to collect water for irrigation purposes.
 However, a survey carried out a year later found that 80% of the tanks were not being used for the intended use because of infertile or poor moisture-retention soils, lack of knowledge and/or equipment, and low germination and survival rate of seeds.